Wilds LBG Guide

 Radial Menus (or shortcuts for KB+M players) allow for quick access to anything you may need to use during a hunt without having to spend time scrolling through the item pouch.
 Figure 7.3A above provides a simple example Radial setup for general use which can be tweaked to your personal preference.

-Item Name | Slot (Clockwise)
+Item Name Slot (Clockwise) Max Potion 1

 8. Advanced Player Tips

-- When carrying two Bowguns with you into a hunt, both start with a full RF gauge.
-This means you can bring two of the same gun and swap between them for a free RF charge.
-Your secondary gun’s RF gauge will also continue to slowly recharge while stowed.
-This requires having duplicates of potentially hard to find decos, and for endgame Elemental setups requires crafting duplicate Artian weapons.
+● When carrying two Bowguns with you into a hunt, both start with a full RF gauge.
+This means you can bring two of the same gun and swap between them for a free RF

-- Additionally, for multi-monster Arkveld hunts, you may want to set up equipment loadouts for each: Raw/Fire, Raw/Water, Raw/Thunder, and Raw/Ice.
+● For multi-monster hunts, it may be beneficial to set up equipment loadouts for each combination of elements: Fire/Water, Fire/Thunder, Fire/Ice, Water/Thunder, Ice/Water, and Thunder/Ice.
+This will give you full coverage of all element combos, as well as quick options to pick for single monster hunts, but requires having duplicates of decos.
+However, this does prevent you from switching bowguns mid-combat for a gauge refill, since the element won’t match. ● Additionally, for multi-monster Arkveld hunts, you may want to set up equipment loadouts for each: Raw/Fire, Raw/Water, Raw/Thunder, and Raw/Ice.
 Altogether with the above tip, this will cover one full page of equipment loadouts and give you a loadout option for every hunt in the game.
 (Editor’s note: Raw and Elemental builds have diverged somewhat since TU0, so this may be worse than simply changing builds at camp between monsters.)

 9. Closing Thoughts